zeek/zeek-docs/scripts/base/bif/bloom-filter.bif.zeek.rst

    For a counting bloom filter, this is the estimate of how often an element was added.

-   :bf: The Bloom filter handle.
+   :param bf: The Bloom filter handle.

-   :x: The element to count.
+   :param x: The element to count.

    :returns: the counter associated with *x* in *bf*.